-All About the Confederate Rose
+All About the Cotton Rose

 Some folks call the plant "cotton rose," because its leaves resemble cotton foliage and its round flower buds remind them of cotton bolls.
-This makes sense, because cotton and Confederate rose both belong to the mallow family, the Malvaceae.
+This makes sense, because cotton and cotton rose both belong to the mallow family, the Malvaceae.
 (See?
 I do know some real horticulture.)

 What happens if they turn you down?
 Simply go online and order a plant through the mail from the very nice folks at Woodlanders.